justwin-github/docs/content/docs/tutorial/interacting-with-contracts.md

 Let us make a prediction market for the Superbowl.

 _oracle will be our address.
 This means that we will be responsible for correctly reporting on the outcome after the superbowl.

+_questionId will be the bytes32 representation of the word 'test'.

 _numOutcomes will be 3: For Buccaneers win, Chiefs win, draw.